-- -p DIR, --paths DIR A path to search for imports (like using PYTHONPATH).
-Multiple paths are allowed, separated by ':', or use this option multiple times - --hidden-import MODULENAME, --hiddenimport MODULENAME Name an import not visible in the code of the script(s).
-This option can be used multiple times. - --additional-hooks-dir HOOKSPATH An additional path to search for hooks.
-This option can be used multiple times. - --runtime-hook RUNTIME\HOOKS Path to a custom runtime hook file.
+- --additional-hooks-dir HOOKSPATH An additional path to search for hooks.
+This option can be used multiple times. - --runtime-hook RUNTIME_HOOKS Path to a custom runtime hook file.
 A runtime hook is code that is bundled with the executable and is executed before any other code or module to set up special features of the runtime environment.
-This option can be used multiple times. - --exclude-module EXCLUDES Optional module or package (his Python names, not path names) that will be ignored (as though it was not found).
+This option can be used multiple times. - --exclude-module EXCLUDES Optional module or package (the Python name, not the path name) that will be ignored (as though it was not found).
 This option can be used multiple times. - --key KEY The key used to encrypt Python bytecode.